Governor of Sindh

 The governor of Sindh is the appointed head of the province of Sindh, Pakistan.
 The office of the governor as the head of the province is largely a ceremonial position; the executive powers lie with the Chief Secretary and the Chief Minister of Sindh.

 However, there were instances throughout the history of Pakistan, the powers of the provincial governors were vastly increased, when the provincial assemblies were dissolved and the administrative role came under direct control of the governors, as in the cases of martial laws of 1958–1972 and 1977–1985, and governor rules of 1999–2002.
 In the case of Sindh, there were three direct instances of governor's rule under Mian Aminuddin, Rahimuddin Khan and Moinuddin Haider respectively, in 1951–1953, 1988, and 1998 when the provincial chief ministers of those times were removed and assemblies dissolved.

 The governor is appointed by the president on the advice of the prime minister.
 The Governor House in Karachi is the official residence of the governor of Sindh.
-Kamran Tessori is the current governor of Sindh.
+Nehal Hashmi is the current governor of Sindh.